Joe Romm: Political views

-In 2011, Romm stated that "Feeding some 9 billion people by mid-century in the face of a rapidly worsening climate may well be the greatest challenge the human race has ever faced."
-Romm's 2010 book, Straight Up notes: "the bottom line is that the economic cost of action is low, whereas the cost of inaction is incalculably greater".
+In 2011, Romm wrote that "Feeding some 9 billion people by mid-century in the face of a rapidly worsening climate may well be the greatest challenge the human race has ever faced."
+Romm's 2010 book, Straight Up argues: "the bottom line is that the economic cost of action is low, whereas the cost of inaction is incalculably greater."
 Romm calculates that deployment of existing technologies on the massive scale that can save the climate can be accomplished at the cost of 0.12 percent of global GDP per year.
 He also asks in the book, "will the United States be a global leader in creating jobs and exports in clean energy technologies, or will we be importing them from Europe, Japan, and the likely clean energy leader in our absence, China."
 In 2005, with respect to the U.S. Congress's actions on climate, including its votes on the XL Pipeline, Romm told The Guardian: "Future generations suffering from the consequences of our inaction will be bewildered that the legislative body of the richest country in the world could devote so little effort to ameliorating the climate problem and so much effort to making it worse."
 He believes that carbon capture and storage and other carbon removal efforts are not scalable solutions, and "'net zero' is just a dangerous myth" used to excuse inaction on the climate crisis.
 In 2025, Romm wrote that small modular reactors are a "pipe dream" and the most expensive form of electricity generation, while wind, solar and batteries have become the cheapest.

 Romm has been critical of media coverage of global warming.
-In his 2010 book, Straight Up, he wrote, "Historically, even the most respected newspapers have fallen into the trap of giving the same credence – and ... space – to a handful of U.S. scientists, most receiving funds from the fossil fuel industry, as they give to hundreds of the world's leading climate scientists.
-No surprise that much of the public has ended up with a misimpression about the remarkable strength of our scientific understanding and the need for action".
-He concludes, "more and more pieces are being written by senior political reporters, who know very little about global warming".
+In his 2010 book, Straight Up, he wrote that newspapers have most often repeated the views "of U.S. scientists ... receiving funds from the fossil fuel industry [instead] of the world's leading climate scientists.
+No surprise that much of the public has ended up with a misimpression about the remarkable strength of our scientific understanding and the need for action" and "more and more pieces are being written by senior political reporters, who know very little about global warming."
 Romm also believes that scientists and politicians need to be more effective communicators about climate change.